 We have made and continue to make changes in our business to increase the rate of growth in our revenue across all our product lines.
-Our license and other revenue except M&S was 45% and 43% of our total revenue for the 2014 quarter and 2013 quarter, respectively, and 42% and 44% of our total revenue for the 2014 six months and 2013 six months, respectively.
-In light of these percentages and as part of our overall revenue growth plan, we are focused on increasing our license revenue both in absolute terms and as a percentage of our total revenue.
+Our license and other revenue except M&S was 42% and 45% of our total revenue for the 2014 quarter and 2013 quarter, respectively, and 41% and 44% of our total revenue for the 2014 nine months and 2013 nine months, respectively.
+We are focused on increasing our license revenue both in absolute terms and as a percentage of our total revenue and, in particular, with regard to our enterprise-level EFT product line.
 To achieve these objectives, we have made and continue to make ongoing changes in our sales and marketing activities, including:

-- Increasing sales staff headcount. - Reconfiguring the organization of our sales group to enhance its industry and geographic focus. - Implementing new sales and marketing campaigns. - Administering enhanced sales training programs. - Using third party search engine optimization experts to redirect our efforts in that area. - Ongoing campaigns to engage and leverage the resources of additional third-party resellers.
+- Increasing sales staff headcount as needed to address our markets. - Aligning our sales group to enhance its industry and geographic focus. - Implementing new sales and marketing campaigns. - Using third party search engine optimization experts to enhance our efforts in that area. - Recruiting industry channel partners and enabling them to sell our products through training and orientation programs.

-As a complement to these sales and marketing actions, we have continued to enhance our software engineering group and our focus on optimizing the manner in which we assess the development of new technologies, our approach to managing those projects and the timelines over which we do that work.
+As a complement to these sales and marketing actions, we continue to enhance our software engineering group and our focus on optimizing the manner in which we assess the development of new technologies, our approach to managing those projects and the timelines over which we do that work.
 We have increased our research and development spending to create and introduce new features, functions and capabilities for our products.
-For more information, see Comparison of the Statement of Operations for the Three Months Ended June 30, 2014 and 2013 and Comparison of the Statement of Operations for the Six Months Ended June 30, 2014 and 2013.
+For more information, see Comparison of the Statement of Operations for the Three Months Ended September 30, 2014 and 2013 and Comparison of the Statement of Operations for the Nine Months Ended September 30, 2014 and 2013.